 5. USDA Food Composition Databases

-The U.S. Department of Agriculture provides the USDA Food Composition Databases APITrack this API, which allows developers to incorporate nutrient data into their websites and applications.
+The U.S. Department of Agriculture provides the USDA Food Composition Databases API, which allows developers to incorporate nutrient data into their websites and applications.
 The API provides both Food Reports and Nutrient Reports.
 Food Reports list the nutrient values for a specified food (e.g. cheddar cheese, potatoes); Nutrient Reports return lists of foods and their nutrient values for a given set of nutrients (e.g. protein, iron).
 The API is free but API requests are limited to a default rate of 3,600 requests per hour per IP address.

 6. ESHA Research

 ESHA Research provides nutrition analysis software for restaurants, dieticians, nutritionists and educational facilities.
 The ESHA Nutrition Database APITrack this API enables users to get a complete breakdown of calories, fat, vitamins, protein, fiber, sugars, dietary exchanges, and many other nutrients from a food item search query.
 The API also allows users to analyze dietary intakes per nutritional recommendations specified by various standards such as DRI, DGA, and RDI.
 This service is used across food manufacturing, healthcare, supplement manufacturing and other industries.